axsaucedo/deep-learning-notes/8-convolutional-neural-networks.md

 Together, these 3 layers can discover a hose of complex patterns, but the net **won't have an understanding of what these patterns mean.**

 This is why a Fully Connected (FC) layer is attached to the end of the net in order to equip the net to classify data samples.

+## History
+Pioneered by Yann Legun from NYU uni - director of FB AI group.
+They say fb uses a CNN for their face recognition

+Early in 2015 by Microsoft, Google and Baidu, machine was able to beat a human in object recognition.

+### Imagenet Challenge
+Imagenet is a project that was inspired by the growing need for high quality data in the image processing space.

+Every year, the top deep learning teams in the world compete against each other to build the best possible object recognition sofware.

+In 2012 when Jeff Hinton's team took first place in the challenge, every single winner has used a CNN for their projects.

+The error rate of image detection texts has dropped with CNNs.